holgern/beem/README.rst

 * blockchain.ops() is obsolete
 * only_ops and only_virtual_ops added to blockchain.get_current_block(), blockchain.blocks() and blockchain.stream()
 * reward, curation, verify added to cli
-* new curation functions added to Commit
+* new curation functions added to the Comment class
 * Signed_Transaction.verify() fixed, by trying all recover_parameter from 0 to 3
+* get_potential_signatures, get_transaction_hex and get_required_signatures added to Transactionbuilder
+* KeyNotFound is replaced by MissingKeyError and KeyNotFound is removed

 0.19.26
 -------